tyghtmo/Time-is-Money/README.md

 # Time-is-Money
-A chrome extension that converts monetary amounts into the hours you'd need to work to earn that much.
+A chrome extension that converts monetary amounts displayed on websites into the equivalent hours you'd need to work to earn that much.